apache/activemq/SECURITY.md

 Some of the most common reported examples:

-1. JMS Selectors - An optional query parameter designed to filter messages on a queue or topic that is not security related
+1. JMS Selectors - An optional query parameter designed to filter messages on a queue or topic that is not security related.
+It is used by clients to consume a subset of messages on the destination instead of all messages.
+However, if a client is authorized for a destination it is always free to consume all the messages if it chooses so by simply not setting the selector.
+Therefore any reports showing issues with selectors allowing the consumption of extra messages would be considered a bug and not a security issue as long as it doesn't escape the destination the client is authorized for.

 2. ClientId - A non-secret unique identifier used to provide once-and-only-once delivery that are designed to be used between connections and be deleted